 Metro's base fare is $1.75.
 You can pay cash each time you board a Metro bus (bus operators don't carry change, so you'll need exact fare) or buy and add value to a reusable TAP card from TAP vending machines at Metro Rail or Metro Orange Line stations.

 Metro Rail services L.A.
 County with two subway lines (Red and Purple) and four light rail lines (Blue, Green, Gold, Expo).
 It connects with the Metro Liner bus rapid transit system (the Orange Line and Silver Line) and also with the Metrolink commuter rail system.
-A Metro Rail & Busway map is available for download at the Metro website.
+A Metro Rail & Busway map is available for download.